hjelev/go-net-tools/README.md

 # check_redirect

+Usage: check_redirect [URL]

-check destination url and status code of url
+Display status code returned from url and follow redirects.

+Automatically appends https:// to url if not present.\n

 ## Example: